CodePushGo/website/src/content/blog/en/capgo-integration-with-github-actions-guide.md

 ### Key Highlights

-CodePushGo's integration with GitHub Actions simplifies the deployment process for [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/), delivering major benefits to development teams.
+CodePushGo's integration with GitHub Actions simplifies the deployment process for [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/), delivering major benefits to development teams.
 With an 82% global success rate for updates and 95% of active users receiving updates within 24 hours [\[1\]](https://capgo.app/), this solution stands out for its efficiency.

 Here are some standout features: